mulesoft-labs/data-weave-cli/README.md

  --spell | Runs a spell.
 Use the <spellName> or <wizard>/<spellName> for spells from a given wizard.
- --update-grimoires | Update all wizard grimoires --add-wizard    | Downloads wizard grimoire so that its spell are accessible --path or -p    | Path of jars or directories where weave files are being searched.
- --input or -i   | Declares a new input.
+ --update-grimoires | Update all wizard grimoires --add-wizard    | Downloads wizard grimoire so that its spell are accessible --input or -i   | Declares a new input.
  --verbose or -v | Enable Verbose Mode.
  --output or -o  | Specifies output file for the transformation if not standard output will be used.
- --main or -m    | The full qualified name of the mapping to be execute.
  --file or -f     | Path to the file
  --eval          | Evaluates the script instead of writing it --version       | The version of the CLI and Runtime